 Dill’s delicate fronds and distinct aroma make it a useful addition to your landscape.

-Dill (Anethum graveolens) is an herb that is related to celery and is known for elevating pickled cucumbers, asparagus, and green beans to new heights.
+Dill (Anethum graveolens) is an herb that is related to celery and is known for elevating pickled cucumbers, asparagus, garlic, and green beans to new heights.
 Did you know that dill oil, extracted from seeds, stems, and leaves, is used to make soap?

 How dill grows